telekom-mms/ansible-bad-and-good-practices/docs/prefix_your_variables.md

 Other than the reason mentioned earlier, there’s no ambiguity here.
 You definitely know that this variable belongs to the apache-role.
 There could be another role for some other kind of software that also defines a listen-port.
 With prefixed variables this is not a problem since variables have their own namespace now.

 By the way, Puppet and Chef are on the advantage here, having namespaces for their roles.
 Ansible is not designed this way.

+## Linting

+Since ansible-lint v6.16.1 a new linting rule has been added which says: "Variables names from within roles should use role_name_ as a prefix.".

+Possible rule set that could fail: var-naming[no-role-prefix]

+For more information see the official ansible-lint documentation: https://ansible-lint.readthedocs.io/rules/var-naming/#var-naming